triton-inference-server/tutorials/Quick_Deploy/HuggingFaceTransformers/README.md

 of hosting many models, simultaneously.
 To accomplish this, first ensure you have exited the docker container by invoking `Ctrl+C` and waiting for the container to exit.

-Next copy the remaining models provided into the model repository:
+Next copy the remaining model provided into the model repository:
 ```
-cp -r mistral7b/ model_repository/
 cp -r persimmon8b/ model_repository/
 ```
-*NOTE*: The combined size of these three models is large.
-If your current hardware cannot support hosting all three models simultaneously, consider copying only a single additional model.
+*NOTE*: The combined size of these two models is large.
+If your current hardware cannot support hosting both models simultaneously, consider loading a smaller model, such as [opt-125m](https://huggingface.co/facebook/opt-125m), by creating a folder for it using the templates provided and copying it into `model_repository`.

 Again, launch the server by invoking the `docker run` command from above and wait for confirmation that the server has launched successfully.